hj296/BikeShareAnalysis/README.md

 Q.3) Cleaning & Manipulating the dataset for analysis?

 Ans – 3) The dataset contained 12 columns, which included numeric & non-numeric parameters.
 Two more columns were derived later to calculate the total length of each ride a customer took & the other column determined which day of the week it is.
-The dataset was cleaned using R, which included renaming columns, changing data-types of some features etc..
+The dataset was cleaned using R, which included renaming columns, changing data-types of some features etc.

 ### Summary of Analysis